-The State Energy & Environmental Impact Center at NYU Law (“State Impact Center”) supports state attorneys general (“AGs”) in defending and promoting clean energy, climate, and environmental laws and policies.
-The non-partisan State Impact Center provides assistance to AGs in a number of ways, including:
+The State Energy & Environmental Impact Center at NYU Law (“State Impact Center”) supports state attorneys general in defending and promoting clean energy, climate and environmental laws and policies.
+The non-partisan State Impact Center provides assistance to attorneys general in a number of ways, including:

-- Providing direct legal assistance to interested AGs on specific administrative, judicial or legislative matters involving clean energy, climate change, and environmental interests of regional and national significance.
+- Providing direct legal assistance to interested attorneys general on specific administrative, judicial or legislative matters involving clean energy, climate change and environmental interests of regional and national significance.

-- Working with interested AGs to identify and hire NYU Law Fellows who will serve as special assistant AGs in state AG offices, focusing on clean energy, climate, and environmental matters.
+- Working with interested attorneys general to identify and hire NYU Law Fellows who serve as special assistant attorneys general in state attorney general offices, focusing on clean energy, climate and environmental matters.

-- Helping to coordinate efforts across multiple state AG offices and with other parties that may be aligned with their interests.
+- Helping to coordinate efforts across multiple state attorney general offices and with other parties that may be aligned with their interests.

-- Identifying and coordinating pro bono representation for AGs.
+- Identifying and coordinating pro bono representation for attorneys general.

-- Serving as a centralized source of information for ongoing attorneys general initiatives and helping to enhance the public’s understanding of the importance of the clean energy, climate change, and environmental matters that AGs are pursuing.
+- Serving as a centralized source of information for ongoing attorneys general initiatives and helping to enhance the public’s understanding of the importance of the clean energy, climate change and environmental matters that attorneys general are pursuing.